GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/recipes/resources.md

 Override for Terraform resource name.
 If unset, defaults to normalized name.
 Normalization will make all characters alphanumeric with underscores.

 Type: string

-### condition.age

-Minimum age of an object in days to satisfy this condition.

-Type: integer

-### condition.created_before

-Creation date of an object in RFC 3339 (e.g. 2017-06-13) to satisfy this condition.

-Type: string

-### condition.matches_storage_class

-Storage Class of objects to satisfy this condition.

-Type: string

-### condition.num_newer_versions

-Relevant only for versioned objects.
-The number of newer versions of an object to satisfy this condition.

-Type: integer

-### condition.with_state

-Match to live and/or archived objects.

-Type: string

-### dicom_stores.iam_members

-IAM member to grant access for.

-Type: array(object)

-### dicom_stores.name

-Name of dicom store.

-Type: string